 - Brainstorm domain name through a blog name generator for free or buy a Brand naming service from Fiverr

-- Register your domain name for and save on a hosting plan with Bluehost to get your blog online
+- Register your domain name for your blog and save on a hosting plan with SiteGround

 How to Start a Blog (2019) in 9 Easy Steps

 Do you want to start a blog for free in 2019?

 Do you want to learn how to start a blog but at the same time, it worries you about the cost of hosting and building your blog?

 Fortunately, today this isn’t much of an issue.
 There are many ways you can start a blog today (in an hour or less) for free.

 Free blogging platforms like Blogger, Medium, and Tumblr are fantastic platforms for testing things out.

 These platforms are great if blogging is your hobby.